RavensbourneWebMedia/Web-development-workshop/misc/observations.md

 ### Fonts?

-Maybe we should have a session specifically on typography and get people to experiment with fonts
+Maybe we should have a session specifically on typography and get people to experiment with fonts.

+- [ ] Typecast exercise (you'll be marked on that): make something look good (and informative) without using images

+- [ ] Is there a site that has some sort of **word-cloud** of associations with fonts, eg: `Comic Sans` > *unprofessional*, *childish* but perhaps also *fun*

 ### CTA (aka the thing)